innobead/wasm-demo/README.md

 ## What's WASM, WASI, in/outside browser, WASM runtime?

+### WASM in browsers

-- WASM in browsers, the API between WASM and browsers is Web APIs, but each browser can still have its specific APIs used by the vendor-locking wasm.
+- The API between WASM and browsers is Web APIs, but each browser can still have its specific APIs used by the vendor-locking wasm.

+### WASM outside browsers

-- WASM outside browsers, the API between WASM and runtime is WASI API which is implemented in different runtime but wasi-libc and wasi-sdk provided by WebAssembly org.
+- The API between WASM and runtime is WASI API which is implemented in different runtime but wasi-libc and wasi-sdk provided by WebAssembly org.

+### WASI-WASM in browsers

-- WASM-WASI in browsers, the API between WASM and browser is WASI API, but the middle adapter (WASM polyfill JS library) is required to transfer the WASI API to Web APIs.
+- The API between WASM and browser is WASI API, but the middle adapter (WASM polyfill JS library) is required to transfer the WASI API to Web APIs.

+### WASM runtimes

-- WASM runtimes, they try to support WASI compliant + extra features for each specific needs.
+- Runtime providers try to support WASI compliant + extra features for each specific needs.

 # Prerequisites